MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 ![](Ch4_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-The *product* of these ransdom fluctuations is still Gaussian because multiplying small numbersi is \` equivalent to adding numbers.
-The effect size of each locus is small. *Small effects multiplied together are approximately addative *
+The *product* of these random fluctuations is still Gaussian because multiplying small numbers is equivalent to adding numbers.
+The effect size of each locus is small. *Small effects multiplied together are approximately additive *

 If we assume the effect sizes can be high as 80%, we don’t get a Gaussian